3 A Theory of Requirements Engineering - Part II

 Goal Modelling: A Preview

-In practice, the relation between machine requirements, domain assumptions and stakeholder goals can be shown in a goal model.
+In practice, the relation between machine requirements, domain assumptions and domain goals can be shown in a goal model.
 For example, Figure 3.3 shows the goal model corresponding to the previous example.

 In this figure, the black dot denotes a goal refinement.
 The lines from D1, D2 and R1 to the black dot and from the black dot to G1 mean that the conjunction of R1, D1 and D2 imply G1.
 In other words, if R1, D1 and D2 are true, then G1 will necessarily be true.

 Goal models will be explained in Chapter 19.
 The purpose of Figure 3.3 is to give you an idea of how the correctness formula is applied in practice.
 When modelling large systems, a goals model can include hundreds or thousands of goals and requirements.
 A goal model typically involves multiple levels of refinements from goals to subgoals, and eventually from subgoals to requirements.
-The formulations of goals and requirements are often more complex than in this simple example.
+Goals and requirements are often more complex than in this simple example.
 In practice, not all domain assumptions are recorded explicitly, few goals (if any) are defined formally, and few refinements (if any) are formally proved to be correct.
-Despite this –or thanks to this– goal models are useful to structure, analyse, and evolve requirements for complex systems.
+Despite this—or perhaps thanks to this—goal models are extremely useful for structuring, analysing, and evolving requirements for complex systems.

 3.4 Implications for Practice